 Chateau Clarke needs some time before it can be enjoyed.
 Young vintages can be decanted for an average of 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

-Chateau Citran is usually better with at least 6-9 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-Chateau Citranc offers its best drinking and should reach peak maturity between 6-14 years of age after the vintage.
+Chateau Clarke is usually better with at least 6-9 years of bottle age.
+Of course, that can vary slightly, depending on the vintage character.
+Chateau Clarke offers its best drinking and should reach peak maturity between 6-14 years of age after the vintage.

 Serving and Decanting Chateau Clarke with Wine, Food, Pairing Tips